Score Distillation of Flow Matching Models: Introduction

-We demonstrate that SiD, when appropriately configured with automatic mixed precision (AMP) or pure bfloat16 (BF16), operates out of the box in a data-free setting, requiring no images beyond the teacher.
-In a data-aided setting with additional high-quality text–image pairs, SiD achieves further improvements by incorporating adversarial learning via spatial pooling of discriminator features from a suitable DiT layer, without introducing extra parameters.

 We provide a review of related work in Appendix~\ref{sec:relatedwork}.
-Our code will be released to the public.
+Code and additional results are available at our project page: \url{https://yigu1008.github.io/SiD-DiT}.
 Importantly, a single codebase and hyperparameter configuration suffice across all T2I flow-matching models, underscoring the robustness and applicability of the SiD-DiT framework.